hojat72elect/GameHub/README.md

 An Android application for browsing video games and checking the latest gaming news from around the world.

-Built entirely using the Jetpack Compose.
+Built entirely using Kotlin technologies.

-The aim of this project is to showcase the latest trends in Android development by utilizing the best practices, libraries, and tools to develop a fully-fledged Android application.

 ## Contents
 * [Demonstration](#demonstration)